Your Support Matters

-Donations to JANM help us continue our important work by supporting our educational and public programs, preservation of artifacts in our extensive collection, and daily operations.
+Donations to JANM help us fulfill that promise by supporting our educational and public programs, preservation of artifacts in our extensive collection, and daily operations.
 Contributions can be made directly to the museum or through a financial institution using the methods listed below.
 Gifts to the museum may also be made in honor or memory of a loved one.

 The Japanese American National Museum is a 501(c)3 non-profit organization.
 Our Federal Tax ID is #95-3966024.
 Your donation to JANM is 100% tax-deductible.

 The fastest way to give to JANM is to make a gift online by clicking the link above.
 You can also call us at 213.830.5658 to provide your payment information over the phone Monday through Friday, between 8 a.m. to 4 p.m.
 (Pacific Time).
 If you leave us a voicemail with your name and contact information, we will return your call during business hours.